thayton/thayton.github.io/_drafts/eygbl.md

 };
 ```

+So, the `uid` comes from the milliseconds portion of the current local time.

-Now that we've seen how the `uid` parameter is being generated, let's see how to get the `tss-token` value required in
+Now that we've seen how the `uid` parameter is being generated, let's see how to get the `tss-token` value required in the
-the request headers.
+request headers.
 Search the HTML for "tss" inside the jobs site's main page and you'll see an `<input>` element containing
 the token value:

 ```html
 <input type="hidden" name="tsstoken" id="tsstoken" value="BNT9g...">
 ```

-We've seen enough at this point to implement the first request in our scraper:
+At this point, we've seen enough to implement the first request in our scraper:

 ```python
     def guid(self):